What to Know Before and After SIBO Treatment

 Still not feeling better after SIBO treatment?

-If you don’t feel completely better, discuss with your doctor possible options for a different antibiotic or underlying causes of SIBO.
+If you do not feel completely better, ask your doctor about possible options for a different antibiotic.
+You could also ask about different underlying causes of SIBO.

 For additional tips on how to come prepared to discuss your SIBO treatment with your doctor, I find the book Bloated Belly Whisperer by Tamara Duker Freuman very helpful for my patients.

 Do you have trouble trying to balance your diet with multiple illnesses?